-On the legislative level a few measures have been taken concerning infrastructure in stations (platforms, entrance zones, needs of persons with a disability and persons with limited mobility) and sanctions are foreseen, so that the rights and duties of the train traveller are not violated.
-There is a contract between the Federal state and the three National Associations of the Belgian Railways (NMBS Group), which concerns the personal mobility of persons with a disability.
+On the legislative level a few measures have been taken concerning adapting the transport infrastructure to the needs of persons with disability and persons with limited mobility (stations, platforms, entrance zones)) and sanctions are foreseen so that the rights and duties of the train traveller are not violated.
+There is a contract between the Federal state and the three National Associations of the Belgian Railways (NMBS Group), which concerns personal mobility of persons with disability.
 The NMBS Group also offers other advantages such as price discounts.

-The Ordinance (EG nr.
-1107/2006) of the European Parliament and the Council of the EU of 5 July 2006 concerning persons with a disability with limited mobility who travel by air transport, is converted in a Belgian law.
-It protects and guides the persons with a disability with limited mobility who travel by air transport.
-The Belgian maritime and inland shipping law states that a person with a disability or limited mobility should enjoy a non-discriminatory treatment on board a ship.
-They foresee a minimum prescription concerning informing all passengers during their travel and concerning the general rights of persons with a disability or limited mobility in the terminal and on board ship.
+The Ordinance (EC nr.
+1107/2006) of the European Parliament and the Council of the EU of 5 July 2006 concerning the rights of persons with disability and persons with reduced mobility when travelling by air, is converted in a Belgian law.
+It protects persons with disability or with reduced mobility who travel by air transport.
+The Belgian maritime and inland shipping law states that a person with disability or reduced mobility should enjoy a non-discriminatory treatment on board of a ship.
+They foresee a minimum prescription concerning informing all passengers during their travel and concerning the general rights of persons with disability or reduced mobility in the terminal and on board ship.

 The regional transport companies also need to control the accessibility for persons with disability:

 - The Flemish government is committing itself to making public transport (De Lijn) more accessible, physically as well as psychologically.
-Besides this, the Flemish government finances transport services for persons with a disability who cannot use the usual public transport
+Besides this, the Flemish government finances transport services for persons with disability who cannot use regular public transport

-- The Flemish minister of mobility points out that there is a shortage of adapted public transport for persons with disability or severely limited mobility.
+- The Flemish Minister of mobility points out that there is a shortage of adapted public transport for persons with disability or severely reduced mobility.
 The Flemish government has taken some initiatives in the form of pilot projects but there is not yet a decree to develop the system of services of adapted transport.

-- The policy contract of 2005-2010 which the Walloon Region, and the public transport (the SRWT and TEC) agreed on, has several specific goals such as: lower floors in busses and platforms adapted to persons with disabilities and limited mobility.
+- The policy contract of 2005-2010 which the Walloon Region, and the public transport (the SRWT and TEC) agreed to, had several specific goals such as: to arrange lower floors in busses and platforms adapted to persons with disabilities and reduced mobility.

-- The policy contract of public transport in Brussels (MIVB) has developed a strategy concerning the accessibility for persons with disabilities and limited mobility.
+- The policy contract of public transport in Brussels (MIVB) has developed a strategy concerning the accessibility for persons with disabilities and reduced mobility.